hsorby/mapclient-docs/MAP-install-setup.rst

 Zinc and PyZinc
 ===============

-`Zinc <http://physiomeproject.org/software/zinclibrary/>`_ is an advanced field manipulation and visualisation library and `PyZinc <http://physiomeproject.org/software/pyzinc/>`_ provides :term:`Python` bindings to the Zinc library.
+`Zinc <http://physiomeproject.org/software/opencmiss/zinc/>`_ is an advanced field manipulation and visualisation library and PyZinc provides :term:`Python` bindings to the Zinc library.
 The MAP client is able to make use of Zinc for advanced visualisation and image processing steps through PyZinc.
-Binaries for Zinc and PyZinc are available from `here <http://physiomeproject.org/software/zinclibrary/download>`__ and `here <http://physiomeproject.org/software/pyzinc/download>`__ for Linux, Windows, and OS X.
+Binaries for Zinc and PyZinc are available from `here <http://physiomeproject.org/software/opencmiss/zinc/download/>`__ for Linux, Windows, and OS X.

 First install Zinc, for Ubuntu download the debian package and install it with the folowing command::